zukalt/aws-td-import/README.md

     ~ source import.cmd

-If `terraform plan` commands tells you are sync with remote then you are lucky.
+If `terraform plan` commands tells you are synced with existing infrastructure then you are lucky.

+    ~ terraform plan
+        aws_ecs_task_definition.staging-...-td: Refreshing state... [id=staging-..]

+        No changes.
+Infrastructure is up-to-date.

+        This means that Terraform did not detect any differences between your configuration and the remote system(s).
+As a result, there are no actions to take.

 Go ahead make your changes and `terraform apply`